Spectral Theory of Isogeny Graphs: Relation between modular curves and isogeny graphs and proof of Theorem

-\end{proof} The following proposition discuss the equivariance of the canonical isomorphism \eqref{eq:F_i} with respect to the automorphisms of the graph and the modular curve. \begin{Proposition} Keep the notation of Theorem \ref{thm:comparison}.
-The canonical isomorphism of $T_\ell$-modules $A^*$-modules
+The automorphisms of modular curves act on the Picard groups, and hence on $T^{\vee}$, via pull-back.
+The following proposition explains how the canonical isomorphism \eqref{eq:F_i} relates the automorphisms of the isogeny graph and the automorphism of the modular curve. \begin{Proposition} The canonical isomorphism

-also intertwines the Galois map (Definition \ref{def:Galois_inv}) with the Fricke map \ref{def:fricke} and it is equivariant with respect to matricial automorphisms coming from the normalizer of $H$ (Definitions \ref{def:aut} and \ref{def:aut_modular}) and, if there, to the Atkin-Lehner maps of $H$-structures (Definition \ref{def:AL}), where automorphisms of modular curves act on the Picard groups, hence on $T^{\vee}$, via pull-back. \end{Proposition} \begin{proof} This is an application of Proposition \ref{prop:correspondence_T} in the case where $G$ is the identity of $M_{H_p,\F_p}$ and $F$ is one of the automorphisms of $M_{H_p,\F_p}$ we have considered.
-In particular it is enough checking that the action of matricial automorphisms, respectively Atkin-Lehner automorphisms and Fricke map, on the supersingular points of $M_{H_p,\F_p}$ is exactly the action of the corresponding automorphisms of the graph: in the first two cases this is straight forward; for the Fricke map we observe that, given a point $(E,\phi,\ker(\Frob_p))$ of $M_{H_p,\mathbb{F}_p}(\overline{\mathbb{F}}_p)$ representing a supersingular elliptic curve, we have
+which is the direct sum over $i$ of the isomorphisms from Equation \eqref{eq:F_i}, conjugates the Galois map \ref{def:Galois_inv} to the Fricke map \ref{def:fricke}, and the automorphisms from Section \ref{s:aut_G} to the automorphisms from \ref{def:aut_modular} and \ref{def:AL} with the same name. \end{Proposition} \begin{proof} This is an application of Proposition \ref{prop:correspondence_T} in the case where $G$ is the identity of $M_{H_p,\F_p}$ and $F$ is one of the automorphisms of $M_{H_p,\F_p}$ we have considered.
+In particular,it is enough checking that the action of matricial automorphisms, respectively Atkin-Lehner automorphisms and Fricke map, on the supersingular points of $M_{H_p,\F_p}$ is exactly the action of the corresponding automorphisms of the graph.
+In the first two cases this is straight forward.
+For the Fricke map $\sigma$, we observe that, given a point $(E,\phi,\ker(\Frob_p))$ of $M_{H_p,\mathbb{F}_p}(\overline{\mathbb{F}}_p)$ representing a supersingular elliptic curve, we have